OpenScienceLabs/opensciencelabs.github.io/pages/blog/osl-2-0/index.md

 experience with maintainers who need contributors.

 Today, only a small fraction of students manage to work in the field they studied after finishing university.
-That’s the gap OSL is trying to help fill.
+That's the gap OSL is trying to help fill.

 ---

-### We don’t want followers, we want leaders
+### We don't want followers, we want leaders

 The focus of OSL is not to create followers, but to help people become **leaders**.